 The long-term complications include myocardial aneurysms that can rupture.
 The myocardium may rupture, too.
 Arterial embolisms, arrhythmias and insufficiencies also count as long-term complications.
 As a result of the infarction, pericarditis can occur up to six weeks later.

 How to prevent myocardial infarction?

-Since 95 % of the cases of acute coronary syndrome are manifestations of coronary heart disease, therefore the disease must be prevented.
-This means to first and foremost eliminate the risk factors, especially the main risk factors, which are high cholesterol, arterial hypertension, diabetes mellitus and nicotine abuse.
-Patients themselves should live an accordingly healthy lifestyle, where nutrition and exercise are concerned.
-However, those approaches can be supported with drugs.
+Since 95 % of the cases of acute coronary syndrome are manifestations of coronary heart disease, the disease can be prevented.
+This means that first and foremost the risk factors, especially the main risk factors, which are high cholesterol, arterial hypertension, diabetes mellitus and nicotine abuse must be addressed.
+Patients themselves should strive to live a healthy lifestyle by paying attention to nutrition and exercise.
+However, these approaches can be supported with drugs.

 Popular Exam Questions on Myocardial Infarction